Fast quantum subroutines for the simplex method: Comparison with the existing literature

-The table highlights the main advantages of our method, in particular the fact that the running time is a polynomial with very low degree even without qRAM: for all other methods, each iteration is significantly more expensive, and even more so if we consider the gate complexity in case qRAM is not available (i.e, the gate complexity increases by a factor equal to the size of the qRAM).
+The table highlights the main advantages of our method, in particular the fact that the iteration running time is a polynomial with very low degree even without QRAM: for all other methods, each iteration is significantly more expensive, and even more so if we consider the gate complexity in case QRAM is not available (i.e, the gate complexity increases by a factor equal to the size of the QRAM, also reported in the table).
 For some methods, the steep dependence on $\epsilon$ could be a limiting factor.
-On the other hand, the methods proposed in this paper suffer from the same weakness as the classical simplex method: giving a sub-exponential upper bound on the number of iterations is difficult.
+If QRAM is available, our subroutines have the very attractive feature of essentially linear dependence on $m$ or $n$ (i.e., $O(\sqrt{mn})$ or in $O(m)$).
+On the other hand, the methods proposed in this paper suffer from the same weakness as the classical simplex method: giving a sub-exponential upper bound on the number of iterations is difficult (we mark the upper bounds as ``N/A (exponential)'' in the table).
 However, this has not prevented the simplex method from being extremely efficient in practice.
+Furthermore, due to the dependence on $\kappa$, the proposed subroutines can be faster than classical only for well-conditioned problems.